 Interested in partnering with us for your cutting needs?
 We use the latest fiber optic laser technology to produce highly detailed components accurately, precisely, and quickly.
 We’ve also perfected our water jet cutting processes to ensure cost-effective, on-time solutions for projects across various industries and applications.
-Check out our laser cutting and water jet cutting service pages for more info on our capabilities.
+Check out our laser cutting and New England water jet cutting service pages for more info on our capabilities.
 To get started on your order, contact us or request a quote today.

 Wire electrical discharge machining, also known as wire EDM, is a contact-free machining method that uses a thin metal wire to conduct an electrical current.
 The current creates sparks, which are used to accurately cut a workpiece into the pre-programmed design.
 At South Shore Manufacturing, we offer high-quality wire EDM services to meet the needs of various applications.
 Our expertise combined with state-of-the-art machinery allows us to create extremely detailed and complex parts that adhere to strict tolerances.

-What is Wire EDM?
+What is Wire Electrical Discharge Machining?